RFarrow9/Younify/README.md

 For further documentation on these files, see the headers inside the files themselves.

-* youtube_converter - downloads and handles conversion of videos
+* factory - downloads and handles conversion of videos

-* framework - holds arrays for processing and handles temp file updates, and multithreading for youtube_converter
+* frames - holds arrays for processing and handles temp file updates, and multithreading for youtube_converter

 * spotify - interacts with spotify api surprisingly

-* yt_frontend - holds GUI code and linking function to frontend
+* interface - holds GUI code and linking function to frontend

 * alchemy - handles azure shardification and database requests via ORM

 * filehandler - handles files?
 This will be useful for parsing existing libraries for spotify transfer

-* fingerprinting - this is a holder for a module that handles interacting with audio fingerprint APIs
+* fingerprinter - this is a holder for a module that handles interacting with audio fingerprint APIs

 <a name="fut"></a>
 ## <img src="younify/resources/Yin_yang.svg" alt="Logo" width="20"/> Future enhancements